GeekArush1/2023121008_PreCogRecruitmentTask/README.md

 Ensure you have the following dependencies installed:

 Python 3.x

 Pandas

 Gensim

 NumPy

 Matplotlib

 Seaborn

 Scikit-learn
-_Usage_

-Clone the repository to your local machine.
-Install the required dependencies using pip install -r requirements.txt.
-Replace placeholder URLs in the code with the actual URLs of your datasets.
-Run the code in a Python environment.
 _Code Structure_

 The code consists of several sections, each focusing on a specific analysis task.
 Here's a brief overview: